atmin/freak/README.md

   val; // => 42
 });

-// Computed propeties can be setters model('setab', 10);
+// Computed properties can be setters model('setab', 10);
 model('f'); // => 20